 20th century temporary wartime construction in Britain; the wartime history of Drayton House; the requisition and use of country estates in Britain during WWII; the development of portable architecture.

 - Proceedings of the First Conference of the Construction History Society, April 2014.

 - ‘The Country House in Wartime: Contributions of Britain’s Historic Houses and Consequences of Wartime Requisition,’ Hudson’s Historic Houses and Gardens 2015.

 - 'The Military Hutting Programme in Britain during the Second World War: a brief survey of development, uses and building materials,' Studies in the History of Construction: The Proceedings of the Second Conference of the Construction History Society, March 2015.

 - 'Building for War: examples of temporary structures designed for wartime use in Britain,' Proceedings of the Fifth International Congress of the Construction History Society, June 2015.

-- 'A Tale of Two Brothers: The Stopford Sackvilles of Drayton House and the First World War,' Northamptonshire Past and Present, Summer 2016.
-(Forthcoming)
+- 'A Tale of Two Brothers: The Stopford Sackvilles of Drayton House and the First World War,' Northamptonshire Past and Present, October 2016.

 - 'The Country House in Wartime: case studies of country estates modified for use during the Second World War.'
-Lecture given at Holkham Hall, Norfolk to students of the MSt in Building History course, April 2015.
+Lecture given at Holkham Hall, Norfolk, April 2015.

 - 'Sanctuary to Stronghold: Lilford and other Northamptonshire country estates during World War II.'
 Lecture given to members of the Oundle Historical Society, May 2015.

 - 'Northamptonshire Country Houses at War.'
-Lecture given at a private event at Lamport Hall, Northamptonshire, June 2015.
+Lecture given at Lamport Hall, Northamptonshire, June 2015.